aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/040_windows_stress/_index.md

 ### Use AWS Systems Manager Session Manager to connect to Target Instance

 We now need to connect to our EC2 Instance so we can observe the CPU being stressed.
-We are going to do this be using the port forwarding capability of AWS Systems Manager Session Manager and using RDP.
+We are going to do this by using the port forwarding capability of AWS Systems Manager Session Manager and using RDP.

 1. Run the following command first, this will forward local port 56788 to port 3389 on the Windows EC2 Instance.
 Replace the **<instanceid>** with the instance ID of the Windows Instance.